sjrodrig/CMPS181-Projects/project2/codebase/README.txt

 Known issues:
 	If you run the tests in order, 10 and 11 will fail.
-To get 10 and 11 to work, recompile with "make remake" and then "./db181 -create" before running them.
+To get 10 and 11 to work, recompile/clean with "make remake" and then "./db181 -create" and execute Test 09 (“./db181 -09”) before running them.
+Test 09 inserts data used in Test 10 and 11.

 Test 16 doesn’t make any sense since it doesn’t make the table that it looks for.